oplS16projects/FP1/README.md

 ```
 The first displays text using the default font and style.
 The second method creates a bulleted paragraph that spans (by default) the middle 2/3 of the slide.

-If you want the option to display your body-text in sequence, include 'next between each text object.
-There's also the option to display a bunch of text and replace it with other text on the same slide.
-You can do this using 'alt.
+If you want the option to display your body-text in sequence, include *'next* between each text object.
+There's also the option to display a some text, erase it, and display some other text on the same slide.
+You can do this using *'alt*.
 Here's an excerpt from the demo I put together which which will hopefully clarify these concepts.
 ```
 (slide
  #:title "What Does The Fox Say?"